kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Edge Locations support **both read and write** operations.
 If write, then changes are replicated back to Origin.
 - **Origin**: The origin of all the files that the CDN will distribute, e.g. an S3 bucket, an EC2 instance, an ELB, or Route53.
 - **Distribution**: The name of your CDN.
+  - CloudFront supports both **web** distributions and **RTMP** distributions.
+  - An **RTMP distribution** is the Adobe Real-Time Messaging Protocol and is suitable for using S3 buckets as an origin server to serve streaming media.
 - Objects are cached for the Time To Live (TTL).
 - Cache can be manually cleared (an "invalidation") for a charge.
+- CloudFront is intended to cache and deliver static files from your origin servers to users or clients.
+Dynamic content is also servable through CloudFront from EC2 or other web servers.
+- CloudFront serves content from origin servers, usually static files and dynamic responses.
+These origin servers are often S3 buckets for static content and EC2 instances for dynamic content.
+- CloudFront is able to distribute content from an ELB, rather than directly interfacing with S3, and can do the same with a Route 53 recordset.
+These allow the content to come from multiple instances.
+- Edge locations allow objects to be written directly to them.
+- Default TTL for edge locations is 24 hours.
+- When you create a CloudFront distribution, you register a domain name for your static and dynamic content.
+This domain should then be used by clients.
+- There is no charge associated with data moving from any region to a CloudFront edge location.
+- The invalidation API is the fastest way to remove a file or object, although it will typically incur additional cost.

 ### Distribution Types